python-telegram-bot/rules-bot/README.md

 So what exactly can this bot do?

-## Short-Replies

-rules-bot provides a number of predefined messages that are frequently needed.
-A list of available tag hints is available via the `/hints` command and also in the command menu.
-Simply send `/<taghint>` and rules-bot will delete your message and send the corresponding text instead.
-Reply to a message with `/<taghint>` to make rules-bot send the message as reply to that message.
-Type `/<taghint> <a personal message>`, to insert the personal message at a meaningful spot within the message.
-For most tag hints this will just prepend the personal message.
-You can even send multiple short messages at once by typing `/<taghint 1> <message 1> /<taghint 2> <message 2> ...`

-## Redirect to On- & Off-Topic

-To redirect a user to the on-/off-topic group simply reply with `/on_topic` or `/off_topic` to their message.
-The hint may also be part of a longer message.

-### Link to GitHub Threads

-## Search GitHub

-When mentioning issues, pull requests, commit SHAs or `ptbcontrib` contributions in the same manner, rules-bot will automatically reply to your message with the corresponding links to the [GitHub repository](https://github.com/python-telegram-bot/python-telegram-bot) of python-telegram-bot.
-If your message is a reply to another message, the links will be sent as reply to that message.

-Mentioning those works in the following forms:

-* `ptbcontrib/name` with the (directory) name of a contribution of [ptbcontrib](https://github.com/python-telegram-bot/ptbcontrib/tree/main/ptbcontrib)
-* `#number` with the number of an issue/pull request
-* `#phrase` with a phrase to search for in issue/pull request titles
-* `@sha` with a commit SHA

-In the last three cases, `#` may be replaced by `GH-` or `PR-` or you can prepend

-* `repo` to search in the repo `https://github.com/python-telegram-bot/repo`
-* `owner/` to search in the repo `https://github.com/owner/repo`

-### Welcome Members

-rules-bot will automatically delete the service messages announcing new members.
-Instead, it will welcome new members by mentioning them in a short message that links to a message stating the rules of the group.
-New members are welcomed in batches.
-Currently, there will be at most one welcoming message per hour.
-The linked rules messages are updated with the current rules on start-up.

-## Fixed Commands

-* `/docs`: Sends the link to the docs.
-* `/wiki`: Sends the link to the wiki.
-* `/hints` & `/listhints`: Sends a list of available tag hints (see [here](#short-replies))
-* `/help`: Links to this readme.
-* `/say_potato`: Asks a user to verify that they are not a userbot.
-Only available to group admins.

 ## Inline Mode

 rules-bot has an extensive inline functionality.
 It has basically two components: